lacegiovanni17/flash-api/README.md

 With featured and recent posts, users can access their information and posts of theirs and other people.
 I used Postman to test my backend social media app's endpoints by creating requests with HTTP methods, URLs, headers and body parameters.
 I organized these requests into a collection and tested them for correct response using Postman's features like environment variables, tests, and automation.

+I used MongoDB to store data in my backend social media app.
+I created database collections to store data objects, and used MongoDB's query language to manipulate and retrieve data.
+MongoDB's flexibility and scalability helped me to easily manage my app's data, making it more efficient and reliable.

 ## Backend Routes
 * Access Memories on this route 👉🏼 https://flash-api-g8r6.onrender.com/api/memories/